 - Stand at the front of the saw and line up the front edges of the table and extensions. - To align extensions without damaging the table saw, put a block of wood at the front of the table where the extension meets the table, and tap the block with a hammer.
 Check and repeat until the front edges are even. - Lift each extension slightly until it is higher than the table (if necessary, place a block of wood below and tap upward).
-Center the block over the edges and tap it.
+Center the block of wood over the front and rear edges and tap it until both are even (flush) with saw table.
 Recheck the front alignment.
 If it is even, tighten the screws with a 12 mm wrench.